ropfu picoCTF 2022 Solution

 Description

-ROP chains work by chaining small code snippets ('gadgets') ending in ret, each setting up registers or performing operations, ultimately executing a syscall.
+ROP chains work by chaining small code snippets ('gadgets') ending in ret, each setting up registers, ultimately executing a syscall.
+Because the binary is statically linked, every libc gadget you need is already inside it, so ROPgadget can assemble the whole execve chain automatically.

 Install ROPgadget: pip install ropgadget.